Work in multiple spaces on Mac

 Desktop on Display [number]: The app opens in the current space on a specific display (if more than one display is available).

 None: The app opens in whichever space you’re using at the time.

 By default, when switching to an app, the desktop automatically switches to a space that has open windows for the app.
 For example, if you create a new TextEdit document in Desktop 3, but TextEdit windows are already open in Desktop 2, your new document opens in Desktop 2.
-To change this setting, choose Apple menu > System Preferences, click Mission Control, then deselect the tickbox for switching.
+To change this setting, choose Apple menu > System Preferences, click Mission Control, then unselect the tick box for switching.

 Delete a space

 On your Mac, enter Mission Control (swipe up with three or four fingers, press the Mission Control key , or press Control-Up Arrow), then move the pointer to the top edge of the screen.